Fikrilogic/Todos-App-Android/README.md

 # Todos-App-Android
-Create Todos App With Clean Architecture And Modularization on Android
+Create Todos App With Clean Architecture & Modularization on Android Using Kotlin & Jetpack Compose